arkime/arkime/viewer/README.md

 For this to work, your `tests/config.test.ini` must be valid.

-These first command adds an "admin" user.
+The first command adds an "admin" user.
 The second command starts the node server and bundles all Vue app files into `viewer/vueapp/dist`.

 Webpack watches for changes to relevant Vue files, and re-bundles the Vue app after each save.